svn2github/wordpress-vip-plugins/zoninator/readme.txt

 == Changelog ==

+= 0.3 =

+* Disable editing and prefixing of slugs.
+They're just problems waiting to happen...

 = 0.2 =

+* Move Zones to a top-level menu so that it's easier to access.
+And doesn't make much sense hidden under Dashboard.
+* Change the way error and success messages are handled.
+* jQuery 1.6.1 compatibility.
 * Bug fix: Custom Post Types not being included in search.
 Thanks Shawn!
+* Bug fix: Custom Post Types not being included in post list.
+Thanks Daniel!
+* Bug fix: Error thrown when removing last post in a zone.
+Thanks Daniel!
+* Other cleanup.

 = 0.1 =